evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 > Method 'didTapGreetButton' is missing in 'MainActivity' or has incorrect signature.

 Now I find this unbelievable!
 We have a human-readable error message that actually makes sense!
-Let's pause for a second to appreciate this rare convenience.
+Let's pause for a second to enjoy this rare convenience.

 ### Implement didTapGreetButton method